utgenome/genome-weaver/README.md

-Glens: A Collection of Genomic Data Reader
+Glens
+===

-Glens is a Scala library for reading genomic data files.
+Glens is a Scala library for reading and writing genomic data files.

+## Feature

+* Object definitions for biological data formats
+* Mapping data files into objects

 ## Supported Formats